Skip to product information

 2010 Contemporary Ceramic Art Hagi Grand Prize Exhibition 2010 (Hagi Museum of Art, Yamaguchi Prefecture, Urakami Memorial Museum) Honorable Mention

-2011 57th All Kansai Art Exhibition (Osaka Municipal Museum of Fine Arts) Honorable Mention (2009 same award)
+2011: Honorable Mention at the 57th All Kansai Art Exhibition (Osaka Municipal Museum of Fine Arts) (2009: Same award)

-Kobe Biennale 2011 Contemporary Ceramic Art Exhibition Encouragement Award (2009 same award)
+Kobe Biennale 2011 Contemporary Ceramic Art Exhibition Encouragement Award (same award in 2009)

 2019 12th Contemporary Tea Ceramics Exhibition Excellence Award 5th Geibunkyo Exhibition Kyoto City Mayor Award